 What would you recommend to someone who is considering going into a role like yours?
 Do you have any special words of wisdom for the readers?

-If you are thinking about starting a blog and turning it into a business I would say be prepared to work long and hard before you see any profits.
+If you are thinking about starting a blog/website and turning it into a business, I would say be prepared to work long and hard before you see any profits.
 Slow and steady wins the race.
 I’ve seen a lot of bloggers burn out in the matter of months because they thought they’d make money overnight.

 You absolutely need a passion for what you’re doing, and need a strong reason so that you can continue your work, even when you get no views and no sales.

 On top of that, niche down!
-Target the smallest possible audience that you can and be the blogger that helps them and answers all of their questions.
+Target the smallest possible audience that you can, and be the expert who helps them and answers all of their questions.
 Be the person for your small niche audience before you think about growing.